-- (1) For the purpose of this regulation "basic education" means basic education as defined in section 1 of the Education Act, 2001 (Act No. 16 of 2001). - (2) Providers of early childhood development learning, schools and educational institutions providing education on the level of pre-primary and schools and educational institutions providing basic education on the level of the first to the twelfth grade, may continue face to face learning. - (3) The provisions of subregulation (2) do not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the provider of early childhood development learning, the school or the institution in question, from employing other alternative forms of learning.
+- (1) For the purpose of this regulation "basic education" means basic education as defined in section 1 of the Education Act, 2001 (Act No. 16 of 2001). - (2) Providers of early childhood development learning, schools and educational institutions providing education on the level of pre-primary and schools and educational institutions providing basic education on the level of the first to the twelfth grade, may continue face to face learning. - (2A) Despite subregulation (2) but subject to subregulation (3), providers of early childhood development learning, schools and educational institutions including technical education providers within the restricted areas may not provide face to face learning during the specified period, and all examinations for students by higher education institutions including technical education providers must be undertaken online in accordance with appropriate arrangement between the students and the institution.